 What neither backend mitigates#

-Two classes of risk remain regardless of backend choice:
+Three classes of risk remain regardless of backend choice:

 • Code execution within a worker’s own scope.
 A malicious app can read any file its bundle mounts give it access to, exfiltrate data over allowed egress (including the open internet on both backends), and exhaust CPU up to its allotted ceiling.
 Neither backend defends against what the worker legitimately runs — it only constrains what the worker can reach.